Love Better Than Immortality

 I’m just going to give you an overview of the young apprentices of our lady assassin Murder Mom: Yandere Extremist Li Tong Guang and Princess Yang Ying.
 The Princess of Wu was also a fun character but I’ll leave that for you to discover.
 And I can’t write about our other teenage baby boy for… reasons (see spoiler section).
 So let’s dig into our young nobles.

 Princess Yang Ying is the young lady the whole team is responsible for escorting across the border.
 She’s disguised as a Prince (badly) and is nothing but terrified and uncertain as the show begins.
-This sort of pitiful, helpless character can come across as cringy or unlikeable if not handled correctly, but thanks to great writing and even greater performance by He Lan Dou she is one of the most gripping characters in the show.
+This sort of pitiful, helpless character can come across as cringey or unlikeable if not handled correctly, but thanks to great writing and even greater performance by He Lan Dou she is one of the most gripping characters in the show.
 Our sweet little lady naively signed up for this political mission, completely unaware she’s in way over her head… though it dawns on her real fast, ya’ll.

 Murder Mom is tasked with teaching her.
 Curriculum: the art of deception, politics, and how to top men.